 Outside Sources of Funding

 Your ability to secure outside funding is always advantageous.
 For that reason you are encouraged to apply for national, state, and local grant that you may be eligible to receive.
 Funds are awarded at various levels by businesses, churches, civic organizations, and foundations.
+Visit our outside scholarships webpage page for examples of funding available.

 If you do receive assistance from another source, we may be required to reduce other funds you have been offered.